 So, with all that out of the way, let’s hear the whole thing.
 As always, my thanks for your patience and forbearance concerning the numerous mistakes I will make:

 I hope that you’ve enjoyed this tutorial and that you also get the chance to play “Jingle Bells” for your family and friends.
 It’s a fun song and this arrangement is certainly open to improvisations and embellishment.
 That’s part of the fun, right?

-And here’s wishing you all, as well as your families and friends, a very happy last week of 2013.
+And here’s wishing you all, as well as your families and friends, a very happy holiday.
 Until our next lesson…